Rvbrothers11/TileStock/README.md

 An browser based quantitative market website designed to simulate a professional trading environment.
 This project was built for **#horizons**!
 **AI Declaration:** There were bugs in my website which I was not able to find.
 So I used AI to help me fix them and to create the stock verdict.
-Whether the stock should be sold or bought.
+Whether the stock should be sold or bought, to tell me how i can improve the aesthetics of my website.
+That being said, while i took improvement help from AI I coded this website on my own.
+I just have never been that good with aesthetics or design.

 ### What my terminal Does